giantswarm/docs/src/content/reference/cluster-definition/_index.md

       size_gb: 100
 ```

-As you can possibly see, the definition is quite sparse.
-Not all worker nodes need to have specifications for storage, CPU, and memory.
-Where details aren't specified, Giant Swarm will make use of defaults when creating the cluster.

-**Note:** To learn about our current default values, available Kubernetes version, and valid ranges for the specifications for clusters, please contact us at support@giantswarm.io.
-We plan to offer simpler ways to inform you about current default values in the future.

 In contrast to the example above, for AWS EC2 based clusters, worker nodes have to be specified by selecting an instance type.
 The following example shows how to select instance types for worker nodes instead.
 The keys `cpu`, `memory`, and `storage` are not applicable here.

 ```yaml